visit-dav/visit/src/doc/python_scripting/functions.rst

     Calculations are often run at the same time as some of the preliminary visualization work is being performed.
-That said, you might be visualizing the leading time states of a database that is still being created.
-If you want to force VisIt to add any new time states that were added since you opened the database, you can use the CheckForNewStates function.
+That said, you might be visualizing the leading time-states of a database that is still being created.
+If you want to force VisIt to add any new time-states that were added since you opened the database, you can use the CheckForNewStates function.
 The name argument must contain the name of a database that has been opened before.